Orpheus and Fast Talking

 British English, American English and Swedish are also available with

-Microsoft SAPI 5 and Dolphin SAM applications.
+the old Microsoft Speech API 4 (SAPI 4) and Dolphin SAM applications.

 Dolphin SAM, available from Dolphin Computer Access